 Andrew M. Spingler

-Andrew founded The Focal Point in 1989 to introduce the principles of information architecture and design to the emerging field of courtroom graphics.
-Andy’s interest in the field began when he worked with the accounting firm of KPMG, where one of his responsibilities was helping partners prepare their testimony as expert witnesses in a variety of civil litigation matters.
-He utilized the tools of the nascent desktop publishing industry to create clear, sophisticated, and persuasive graphics that illuminated the core of their lines of reasoning when they testified at trial.
+Andy founded The Focal Point in 1989 to introduce the principles of information architecture and design to the emerging field of trial consulting.
+His interest in the field began in the early 1980s when he worked with the accounting firm of KPMG, where one of his responsibilities was helping partners prepare their testimony as expert witnesses in a variety of civil litigation matters.
+He used the tools of the nascent "desktop publishing" industry to create clear, sophisticated, and persuasive presentations that illuminated the core lines of reasoning when the partners testified at trial.

-In addition to his leadership role at The Focal Point, Andy has spoken and published on the subject of visual communication in the courtroom for the ABA, California Continuing Education of the Bar (CEB), the California Judges Association, and numerous law firms.
+Andy has spoken and published on the subject of visual communication in the courtroom for the ABA, California Continuing Education of the Bar (CEB), the California Judges Association, and numerous multi-national law firms.
 Andy is a CPA and holds a BA in Business Economics from the University of California at Santa Barbara.
-He lives in New Mexico with his wife, Linda, and their three children.
+He lives in Santa Fe, New Mexico, with his wife, Linda, and has three grown children.